antdp425/premier_league_explorer/README.md

 (Within 'api.rb' -- you will need to replace "YOURKEY" on line 5 with the API Key that you noted in Step 4.)

+The current URL on line 5 will provide stats for the 2019/20 season. (id:2012)

+You can update the URL to a different season by changing the number after 'season_id:=' with the ID of another season from this list: https://api.footystats.org/league-list?key=YOURKEY

+(Again, replacing 'YOURKEY' with the key noted in Step 4.)

 ## Installation

 Add this line to your application's Gemfile: